MMGM for DECEMBER 18, 2023

-At ALWAYS in the MIDDLE I have a review of RACE FOR THE RUBY TURTLE by Stephen Bramucci.
+At ALWAYS in the MIDDLE I have a review of SIXTH GRADE SUPERSTAR by Brian Lynch.

-Rosi Hollinbeck has a review of A Walk Through the RAINFOREST.
-Rosi also shares 3 links of interest for her writing friends.
+Rosi Hollinbeck has a review and GIVEAWAY of THE MONARCHS OF WINGHAVEN.
+Rosi also shares three links for her writing friends.

 Karen Yingling at Mrs. Yingling Reads always has a fantastic MMGM book to share.
-Be sure to check it out along with last Friday’s review of FARTHER THAN THE MOON.
+Be sure to check it out along with last Tuesday’s review of LAST EXIT TO FERAL.

 ———————————————————————